pr0gramm-com/react-text-loop/README.md

 [![Edit react-text-loop-next][codesandbox-badge]][codesandbox]

-You can also run the examples by cloning the repo and running `yarn start`.
+You can also run the examples by cloning the repo and running `npm start`.

 ### Usage